-More MOBI, fewer problems: here’s how to get EPUB books on your Kindle
+More MOBI, fewer problems: Here's how to get EPUB books on your Kindle

-Ebook readers are a nice tool for people who like to do a lot of reading on the go, and Amazon’s various Kindles are among the best.
+Ebook readers are a nice tool for people who like to do a lot of reading on the go (here’s our list of the best ebook readers), and Amazon’s various Kindles are among the best.
 Although the devices provide good performance in an attractive frame, Kindles do have one notable drawback — they do not support the EPUB format.
 For those unaware, EPUB is one of the most common ebook formats.
 It’s open-source and free to use, and as such, is supported by most ebook readers aside from the Kindle.
 EPUB is also a popular format for free ebooks, such as the public domain texts on sites like Project Gutenberg.
 As such, Kindle users may be miffed to learn they can’t read them.

 Those who have a Kindle and a library of unreadable EPUB files need not worry, however.
 With a little work, it is possible to convert an EPUB file into a format the Kindle can read.
 Even better, the process is surprisingly quick.
 Here’s how to do it.